01 of 07

 Layer Embroidery Stitches

-There are lots of different embroidery stitches you can learn, but you can work with a small selection and still create many, many looks.
+You can learn lots of different embroidery stitches, but you can also work with a small selection and still create many looks.

 Layer and combine a few basics (or more advanced stitches!) and you're ready to make all kinds of borders, frames or other decorative elements.

-These six combinations can be worked in multiple colors as shown, or try working them all in one color.
+You can work these six combinations in multiple colors as shown, or try working them all in one color.
 Suddenly the blended stitches will begin to look more like one complex stitch.

 02 of 07